 Marginal willingness to pay.
 For experiments where one of the attributes is price, Conjoint.ly estimates a separate model with price as a numerical variable.
 We also perform checks for appropriateness of calculation of the measure, taking into account both the experimental set-up and the received responses (for example, limiting MWTP calculation in cases where there is non-linearity in price).
-We use the concept of “Market Value of Attribute Improvement” (MVAI), but unlike in the original paper we do not use the closed-form formula, but rather find the values numerically.
+Marginal willingness to pay is only an indicative number.

 Share of preference simulation.
 Share of preference simulation is performed using individual coefficients from the estimated HB multinomial logit model.
 Two models for calculating market shares are available: